RickP/MC5000_DevKit/docs/install.md

 # Install the desktop app

-Go to the [release page](https://github.com/RickP/MC5000_DevKit/releases) and download the latest package for your platform.
+Go to the [release page](https://github.com/RickP/MC5000_DevKit/releases), click on "Assets" on the topmost release and download the latest package for your platform (the files starting with "MC5000-GUI").

-See instruction for your operating system below.
+See specific instruction for your operating system below.

 ![GUI screenshot](gui.jpg)